leeandher/SM-App/notes/3 - Writing Functions.md

 ## Admin Cloud Firestore

-The most complicated part about the application is controlling the reads/writes to the database, and how the data is retrieved and interpretted.
+The most complicated part about the application is controlling the reads/writes to the database, and how the data is retrieved and interpreted.

 Firebase's basic database system stores items referred to as `documents` in `collections` with a simple directory-like structure.
 If you have a collection of _posts_, with random UUID's, you can retrieve one document with the following command: